jg20019/crafting-ruby/journal.md

 * Fixed bug with scanning strings
 * Make dividing by zero, a runtime error
 * Fix bug in adding code
+* Started working on extending Interpreter to handle stmts.
+* Next: Find a way to implement interfaces in Ruby.
+Currently, looking at modules

 ## 05/08/2022
 * Finished 7.3-7.4